 Birkenstock and sustainability

 The protection of our natural resources is one of the most pressing issues of our time.
 We are committed to environmentally friendly operations.
 For us, sustainability is not a marketing-driven fad, but rather an expression of our corporate ethos.
 Environmental protection has long been paramount at BIRKENSTOCK.
 We constantly work to improve production processes, products, packaging and logistics.
 Thanks to their durability, our products are sustainable by nature.
-A high proportion of the natural materials that we use are from sustainable sources: cork, natural latex, jute, leather, wool felt, copper and brass are among our most important materials.
+A high proportion of the natural materials that we use are from sustainable sources: cork, natural latex, jute, leather and wool felt are among our most important materials.

 Sustainability in figures: environmentally friendly adhesives